 It has plenty of connectivity options with multiple HDMI, digital and phono inputs.
 So you can easily switch between a Blu-ray player, a game console and satellite TV box.

-It powers up to 5 speakers, with an impressive 130 watts per change.
-There’s also an output for a subwoofer and headphones.
+It powers up to 5 speakers, with an impressive 130 watts per channel.
+There’s also a subwoofer output and headphones.

 - Impressive feature list for price point